Image of online menu of a restaurant

 • Contact: A simple form so leads can reach out 24/7

-Plugins add “superpowers” to your site, but too many will slow it down.
+Plugins add functionality, but too many will cause bloat.
 Focus on these three categories:

 • SEO: Use a tool like RankMath or SEOPress to help Google index your pages.